Farzad-1996/FoodFinder/README.md

 # FoodFinder
 Description:
-Food Finder in Bangladesh is a website designed to help the user to find the right food in various restaurants.
-The website allows users to search for food of different location and in different cuisine.
+Food Finder in Bangladesh is a app designed to help the user to find the right food in various restaurants.
+The app allows users to search for food of different location and in different cuisine.
 It is a perfect destination for food lover people.

 Features:
 1. User can see menus of different restaurants.